Ethanxx2021/ELEC0138_Healthcare_IoMT/README.md

 ### 1. Install Python Dependencies

 Requires Python 3.9 or higher.
+The project relies only on Python's native `json` and `time` libraries plus `requests` for HTTP calls.
+The Gateway additionally requires FastAPI.

 ```bash
 pip install fastapi uvicorn requests pydantic